Your Perspective Is Your Product (Not Your Portfolio)

-Not your deliverables.
-Not your process.
-Not your portfolio.
-The reason a client chooses you over twelve other agencies who can also do the work is your perspective.
-Here is why that is the only sustainable differentiator.
+Not deliverables.
+Not process.
+Not portfolio.
+The reason a client picks you over 12 other agencies who can do the same work is your perspective.

 Author